-The alarm clock rolls from one end of the cabin to the other, which is what wakes Wade Lamar before the alarm actually sounds.
-Six weeks have gone by without the alarm going off, because the motion of the ocean is enough for Wade.
-Six weeks in the North Atlantic is a long time to spend at sea, but this is exactly what floats Wade's boat.
+The alarm clock rolls from one end of the cabin to the other, which is what wakes Wade Lamar at 5:58AM before the alarm actually sounds.
+Six weeks have gone by without the alarm going off because the motion of the ocean is enough for Wade.
+Six weeks in the North Atlantic may be a long time to spend at sea—but this is exactly what floats Wade's boat.

-Which is how, six weeks ago, Wade ended up here on the Big Cod—a fishing ship strung with trolling nets and rumbling with the sound of its colossus ice machine for keeping the cod frozen until they reached port to unload and turn their bounty into fish sticks.
+Now, three months later, Wade is here on the Big Codder—a fishing ship strung with trolling nets and rumbling with the sound of its colossal ice machine that keeps the cod frozen until they return to port and unload their bounty for processing into fish sticks.

-Today is the final day of fishing, and Wade's final day to collect research to see if his hypothesis is true.
-Wade allows a particularly boisterous wave to roll him out of bed; he gets dressed, and then swings by the galley for a quick bite to eat.
+Today is the final day of fishing, and that makes it Wade's final day to collect research for his hypothesis.
+Wade allows a particularly boisterous wave to roll him out of bed; he gets dressed and swings by the galley for a quick bite to eat.

 "Top o' the morning to you, Wade!" cries the cook.
 "Hope you slept through the storm we had last night.
 It scrambled my eggs—less work for me this morning."

-Wade continues toward the top deck, but first stops in the locker room to don his full-body rain suit and rubber gloves.
+Wade continues toward the top deck, stopping in the locker room to don his full-body rain suit and rubber gloves.
 He straps on his rescue beacon—for rescuers to find him should he be swept overboard—and gathers his gear.
 Today Wade plans to take temperatures and salinity samples at six sites as they motor back toward shore.

-Wade emerges above deck to a different world.
-Huge waves crash over the ship, the wind is howling and driving rain pelts Wade as he scrambles to the rail.
-He momentarily contemplates returning to the warm galley for another cup of coffee, but knows that the ship will be covering a lot of sea today, and wants to take advantage of the range of samples he can collect.
+Wade emerges above deck at 6:30AM to a different world.
+Huge waves crash over the ship, the wind is howling, and driving rain pelts Wade as he scrambles to the rail.
+He momentarily contemplates returning to the warm galley for another cup of coffee, but knows that the ship will be covering a lot of sea today, and he wants to take advantage of the range of samples he can collect.

-Wade clips himself to the rail and begins to prepare the sampling equipment.
+Wade clips himself to the rail and prepares the sampling equipment.
 A small winch bolted to the deck holds a thousand feet of narrow-gauge cable.
 Wade attaches a sample beaker—with a remote-controlled lid—to the end of the cable and sends it plunging into the abyss.
-The idea is to collect temperature and salinity levels from very deep water which should be more stable.
+The idea is to collect temperature and salinity levels from very deep water, which should be more stable.